cp-algorithms/cp-algorithms/src/game_theory/sprague-grundy-nim.md

 ## Introduction

-This theorem describes the so-called **impartial** two-player games, that is those in which the available moves and winning/losing depends only on the state on the game.
+This theorem describes the so-called **impartial** two-player games, that is those in which the available moves and winning/losing depends only on the state of the game.
 In other words, the only difference between the two players is that one of them moves first.

 Additionally, we assume that the game has **perfect information**, i.e. no information is hidden from the players (they know the rules and the possible move).